Traditional German Porcelain Hunter pipes with wind cap lids

 These pipes were made during the Cold War in East Germany at a factory that no longer produces the pipes.
 This version has a short wooden stem (cherry or beech possibly) making the length 8 inches.
 Some Tryrolean hunter pipes are more than 3 feet long so these are much easier to handle not to mention the fact that you won’t need to hold a match between your toes in order to light it.

-We were fortunate to secure 20 of these pipes, all of which come with a painted bowl.
+We were fortunate to secure a number of these pipes, all of which come with a painted bowl.
 The bowl designs show bucks in various poses.
 We’ve seen about eleven variations.
 The pipe you get will be comparable to the ones in the photos, but we cannot you will receive any specific design.
+You can choose between the regular size bowl or a somewhat larger bowl.
+Both variations have the same designs and stems, only the bowl size differs..